-The domain authority checker enables you to check the Domain Authority (authority of the domain/ complete website) and the Page Authority (authority of a specific page).
-Seo friendly tool to check bulk domain/website authority, bulk page rank, bulk IP Address & Bulk Alexa Ranking, Very fast tool with excel sheet download option.
+The domain authority checker enables you to check the Domain Authority (Authority of the domain/all website) and the Page Authority (Authority of a specific page).
+SEO friendly tool to check bulk domain/website authority, bulk page rank, bulk IP Address & Bulk Alexa Ranking, very fast tool with excel sheet download option.
 DA Checker tool is highly useful when you are checking your website’s domain authority.
 This tool is one of the most effective ones using which you can find out your site’s domain authority.
 It is available for free, quick and highly reliable also.
 It offers details on the authority of your site by offering a score between 0 and 100.

 While it's impossible to directly influence every aspect of your SEO, internal linking in one area over which you have complete control.
 Effective internal linking can not only provide a better user experience, it can boost rankings and help you manage link equity across your entire domain.
 Some strategies you can use to improve your internal linking include: